simpleanalytics/docs/_docs/31_integrations/96_dailytics.md

 That's it! you can now start sending these reports to your team or clients.
 They are very useful to start casual conversations related to the performance of some articles or editors (dailytics will try to fetch the `author` of any article), products or any new source of traffic.
 They will also let you know if you broke your traffic record yesterday!

-You can find more details of the integration [here](https://dailytics.com/simple-analytics/)
+You can find more details of the integration at [dailytics.com/simple-analytics](https://dailytics.com/simple-analytics/).

 [Get started with Dailytics](https://dailytics.com).